beeb/lintspec/README.md

 Usage: lintspec [OPTIONS] [PATH]...
 [COMMAND]

 Commands:
-  init  Create a `.lintspec.toml` config file with default values help  Print this message or the help of the given subcommand(s)
+  init         Create a `.lintspec.toml` config file with default values completions  Generate shell completion scripts help         Print this message or the help of the given subcommand(s)

 Arguments:
   [PATH]...
 One or more paths to files and folders to analyze